π Your First Automation

 Resources

-You can find the full implementation of this tutorial in the default template that you install via
+You can find the full implementation of this tutorial in the community registry here

 Create the file